-Validated, Pre-Clinical Success Shown in Modifying the Regulation of the SNCA Gene Which Encodes Alpha-Synuclein Expression
+Well-Validated, Pre-Clinical Success Shown in the Reduction of Alpha-Synuclein

-Alpha-synuclein (also α-synuclein) is a protein which is of great interest to Parkinson's researchers because it is a major constituent of Lewy bodies and Lewy neurites, protein clumps that are the pathological hallmark of synucleinopathies, such as Parkinson's disease, dementia with Lewy bodies (DLB) and multiple system atrophy (MSA).
+Alpha-synuclein (also α-synuclein) is a protein whose function in the healthy brain is currently unknown.
+It is of great interest to Parkinson's researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of Parkinson's disease.

 In the several years since its discovery, alpha-synuclein has been the focus of intensive efforts by basic Parkinson's disease researchers working to definitively characterize the protein's role in Parkinson's and its potential as a target for neuroprotective therapies.